-Trac has a built-in wiki engine, used for text and documentation throughout the system.
-[WikiFormatting](#) is used in [wiki pages](#), [tickets](#), [check-in log messages](#), [milestone](#) and [report](#) descriptions.
+Trac has a built-in wiki system which you can use for organizing knowledge and information in a very flexible way by [creating pages](#) containing an intuitive and easy to learn textual markup.
+This text markup is also used in all other parts of the system, not only in [wiki pages](#), but also in [ticket](#) description and comments, [check-in log messages](#), [milestone](#) descriptions and [report](#) descriptions, even in third-party extensions.
 It allows for formatted text and hyperlinks in and between all Trac modules.

 Editing wiki text is easy, using any web browser and a simple [formatting system](#), rather than more complex markup languages like HTML.
 The reasoning behind its design is that HTML, with its large collection of nestable tags, is too complicated to allow fast-paced editing, and distracts from the actual content of the pages.
-Note though that Trac also supports [HTML](#), [reStructuredText](#) and [Textile](#) as alternative markup formats.
+Note though that Trac also supports [HTML](#), [reStructuredText](#) and [Textile](#) as alternative markup formats, which can eventually be used in parts of a page (so called wiki [?blocks](#)?).

 The main goal of the wiki is to make editing text easier and encourage people to contribute and annotate text content for a project.
-Trac also provides a simple toolbar to make formatting text even easier.
+Trac also provides a simple toolbar to make formatting text even easier, and supports the [?universal edit button](#) of your browser.

 The wiki itself does not enforce any structure, but rather resembles a stack of empty sheets of paper, where you can organize information and documentation as you see fit, and later reorganize if necessary.
-As contributing to a wiki is essentially building an hypertext, general advice regarding HTML authoring apply here as well.
-For example, the [Style Guide for online hypertext](#) explains how to think about the [?overall structure of a work](#) and how to organize information [?within each document](#).
-One of the most important is [?make your HTML page such that you can read it even if you don't follow any links.](#)?
+As contributing to a wiki is essentially building hypertext, general advice regarding HTML authoring apply here as well.
+For example, the [?Style Guide for online hypertext](#) explains how to think about the [?overall structure of a work](#) and how to organize information [?within each document](#).
+One of the most important tip is [?make your HTML page such that you can read it even if you don't follow any links](#).